 The main figures in one of the murals include the Lord of the Northern Dipper, the Yellow Emperor, the Emperor of Heaven, the Empress of Earth, as well as other deities.
 On the other mural – the Lord of the Southern Dipper, Lao Tzu, the Jade Emperor, and the Empress of Heaven!

-From the two Taoist murals I turned my attention to the statues arranged around a central column in the middle of the space.
+From the two Taoist murals, I turned my attention to the statues arranged around a central column in the middle of the space.

 In the images above and below is a gilded wooden statue of a seated Dhritarashtra (Chinese: Chiguo Tianwang), the Guardian King of the East.
 It comes from a temple in Jiang Xian and like many of the other statues dates to the Yuan Dynasty.
 The “air guitar” placing of his hands is a clue that the statue originally included a lute.

-Behind the statue of the Guardian King we see the sides of the single largest statue in the collection – probably 0f the Bodhisattva Avalokiteshvara – and the pair of wooden statues (one of Dashizhi and one of Kuan Yin) flanking him.
+Behind the statue of the Guardian King we see the sides of the single largest statue in the collection – probably of the Bodhisattva Avalokiteshvara – and the pair of wooden statues (one of Dashizhi and one of Kuan Yin) flanking him.
 I say “him” and admit I am a bit confused!
 The Chinese name for the Sanskrit Avalokiteshvara is Kuan Yin, who is usually represented in female form.

-Below is Dashizhi, identified by the crown which has it in what is said to be a vase.
+Below is Dashizhi, identified by the crown which has in it what is said to be a vase.

 I didn’t get a great shot of the complete central statue of the large Kuan Yin figure but here it is from the waist up.
 Like the two flanking it, the wood statue is painted and gilded.
-Usually Kuan Yin figures include a small image of Amitabha in the crown; this one lacks that detail.
+Usually, Kuan Yin figures include a small image of Amitabha in the crown; this one lacks that detail.
 However, his sheer size makes experts say he is “probably” Kuan Yin!
 The statue comes from Daning, where it stood in the Great Buddha Hall.
 I think on my next visit I’ll make a point of getting a better shot!

 The companion statue to the Dashizhi to the left of the large Bodhisattva figure – also from Linfen in Shanxi Province and dated 1195.
 It does have a figure of Amitabha in its crown which identifies it as a Kuan Yin.
 The information board notes that this statue “has been painted at least four times, most recently in the 19th century.”
 Along with the companion statue to the left, it originally flanked a large central statue of Amitabha.